Serving The Straits Area Sportsmen Since 1975

 To achieve a permanent solution, SASC is working with Congressman Jack Bergman, Safari Club International, The Upper Peninsula Sportsmen’s Alliance, and the Michigan United Conservation Club to pass into law through the United States Congress a bill that will remove the gray wolf as an endangered species PERMANENTLY!

-Wolves began naturally returning to Michigan's Upper Peninsula via Canada and Wisconsin in the early 1990s.
-Since that time populations have increased and continue to expand their range.
+Wolves naturally returned to Michigan's Upper Peninsula via Canada and Wisconsin in the early 1990s.
+Since that time, populations have increased and continue to expand their range.
 Evidence of range expansion into the Lower Peninsula came when a gray wolf was accidentally killed in Presque Isle County in 2004.

-Wolves are the largest member of the Canid family (wild dogs), which also includes coyotes and red and gray foxes.
+Wolves are the most prominent members of the Canid family (wild dogs), including coyotes and red and gray foxes.

-Click below to see the 2015 update to the 2008 Wolf Management Plan.
+Click below to see the 2022 Wolf Management Plan.

 July 27, 2020

 The Michigan Department of Natural Resources reported the state’s wolf population has remained relatively stable over the past nine years, with the most recent survey completed this past winter.
-DNR Wildlife Division staff who participated in this latest survey estimate there was a minimum of 695 wolves, found among 143 packs across the Upper Peninsula.
-Pack size has remained stable and averages just under five wolves
+DNR Wildlife Division staff who participated in this latest survey estimated a minimum of 695 wolves found among 143 packs across the Upper Peninsula.
+Pack size has remained stable and averages just under five wolves.

-The 2018 Winter Survey estimated there was a minimum of 662 wolves found among 139 packs across the Upper Peninsula.
+The 2018 Winter Survey estimated a minimum of 662 wolves found among 139 packs across the Upper Peninsula.
 The 2016 minimum population estimate was 618 wolves.
-Fifteen more wolf packs were found during this past winter’s survey than in 2016, but pack size has decreased slightly and now averages less than five wolves.
+This past winter’s survey found fifteen more wolf packs than in 2016, but pack size has decreased slightly and now averages less than five wolves.

-It is important to note these are an estimate of the minimum number of wolves.
+It is important to note that these estimate the minimum number of wolves.

 The gray wolf is currently listed as a federally endangered species.
-Wolves have been found in every county of the Upper Peninsula, but some years they have been absent from Keweenaw County (excluding Isle Royale) during the population surveys.
+Wolves have been found in every county of the Upper Peninsula, but for some years, they have been absent from Keweenaw County (excluding Isle Royale) during the population surveys.
 Please report wolf sightings using the link below.

 Gary Morgan of Wild Game Dynasty conducts a podcast on his website Wild Game Dynasty.com.